Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Ask yourself:

-Students who build on their internships during the school year often stand out more than those who treat summer experiences as isolated events.
+Students who build on their experiences over time stand out more than those who treat them as isolated events.

 Final Thoughts

 An impactful internship is not about checking a box.
-It is about exploring interests, developing skills, and learning how you engage with the world outside the classroom.
+It is about exploring interests, developing skills, and understanding how you engage with the world.

-Colleges are far more interested in how you used your opportunity than where it took place.
+Colleges care far more about how you used your opportunity than where it took place.
 Thoughtful choices and meaningful engagement go a long way.
-At PathIvy, we help students identify strong internship opportunities, craft outreach strategies, and reflect on their experiences in ways that strengthen their applications.
-Finding the right fit can make all the difference.

 Do internships need to be paid to matter?